-In general, it’s best not to rely on these advertised rates as a realistic idea of what you can expect to be paid for the jobs listed.
-There are so many factors that come into play when setting up a contract for a travel nursing assignment that each scenario is completely different.
+Generally, it’s best not to rely on these advertised rates as a realistic idea of what you can expect to be paid for the jobs listed.
+Several factors come into play when setting up a contract for a travel nursing assignment, so each scenario is different.
 Your best bet is to talk with an experienced recruiter who can walk you through the details and help you set up the right contract for your needs.

 Look Beyond Estimated Take-Home Pay

-When studying a contract for a potential travel nursing assignment, it’s easy to focus a little too hard on the estimated take-home pay.
-For first-time travelers, it’s probably a pretty big number to see, and when comparing pay packages, it seems like the simplest way to see who is offering the best deal.
-But as your recruiter can help you understand, there’s a lot more to it than just one number.
+When considering a potential travel nursing assignment, it’s easy to focus a little too hard on the estimated take-home pay.
+It often seems the simplest way to see who offers the best deal.
+But as your recruiter can help you understand, there’s much more to consider to determine if the contract meets your needs.

 Some of the most important parts of a pay package aren’t listed with the numbers, at least initially.
-The benefits each agency offers surrounding pay and time off can make or break the total amount of money you earn on the entire assignment.
-As seasoned travelers know, it’s important to look at your total hours and pay for the whole assignment, not just week to week.
+Each agency’s benefits package surrounding pay and time off can make or break the total amount of money you earn throughout the assignment.
+As seasoned travelers know, you need to look at your total hours and pay for the whole assignment, not just week to week.

-One benefit that is unique to TNAA is Paid Sick Leave.
-We offer Paid Sick Leave to all of our travel nurses working in every state, and it starts accruing from day one of your first assignment.
-Our nurses are eligible to use the time they’ve accrued after 90 days of employment, and it can be used for a variety of personal health reasons.
-Without Paid Sick Leave, you would be forced to miss shifts without pay, which adds up quickly!
+Another benefit that is unique to TNAA is Paid Sick Leave.
+Without Paid Sick Leave, you could be forced to miss shifts without pay, which adds up quickly!
+We offer Paid Sick Leave to all our travel nurses working in every state, and it starts accruing from day one of your first assignment.
+Our nurses can use the time they’ve accrued after 90 days of employment with TNAA and as long as they are actively on assignment with us.
+Paid sick leave can be taken for personal health reasons, but, with TNAA, paid sick leave also covers certain family health reasons.

-Another helpful benefit is what we call Your Way Is Paid.
+Another helpful TNAA benefit is what we call Your Way Is Paid.
 TNAA pays for or reimburses our travelers for 100% of the costs associated with all licenses, certifications, physical examinations, and immunizations needed when taking an assignment with us.
-All of those fees might be a four-digit expense, which equates to a benefit of several dollars per hour of pay!
+All those fees might be a four-digit expense, equating to the benefit of several dollars per hour of pay!
 It’s important to remember these benefits when considering the overall value of a pay package.

 Do Your Homework

-Comparing pay packages from different travel nursing companies is difficult.
-With so many intricate details and many companies throwing important information into tedious fine print, it’s often hard to do an “apples to apples” comparison.
-To make the fairest assessment possible, make sure to take your time and consider important factors beyond just the pay you’ll be taking home, like benefits, time off and taxes.
+Comparing pay packages across travel nursing companies can be confusing and downright difficult.
+Between the package differences between companies and many companies putting important details in the fine print, it’s often hard to make an “apples to apples” comparison.
+To make the fairest assessment possible, take your time and consider critical factors beyond just the pay you’ll be taking home, like benefits, time off, and taxes.